 Any individual or unit affiliated with the University of Kansas may nominate an individual, department, school or center that demonstrates excellence in this area – self nominations are also accepted.
 A selection committee consisting of the previous year's winner, KU Lawrence faculty from multiple disciplines, and chaired by senior library administrators will be appointed annually by the dean of KU Libraries to review nominations and make recommendations for final approval by the dean.
-The winner will be announced during International Open Access Week, October 24-30.
+The winner will be announced during events at KU during International Open Access Week in mid-October, 2017.

 Additional information about the award, including judging criteria and requested nomination materials can be found at openaccess.ku.edu/shulenburgeraward.